 - estranged family members would reunite

-- difficulty builds spiritual muscles
+- challenges can build spiritual muscles

 - the parents may have been drug addicts who ruined the lives of others in another time/place, thus their choice to experience the other side of the coin

 - the adversity can result in greater growth and service to others

 - parents can learn to set limits, monitor children, and take actions that are unpopular but important